 The English major includes an array of subjects ranging in literary history to film and visual culture, creative and nonfiction writing, rhetoric and literacy, and the digital humanities.
 We focus on the big picture and the details: close reading skills and critical analysis, how literacy and language change over time, and how social and historical movements are represented in texts.
 Reading, writing, active listening, discussing, presenting, and debating are foundational activities in our classrooms.
 Your first courses will prepare you to understand major historic, cultural, and literary time periods, including surveys of World, U.S., and British literatures and a wide range of elective courses.
 Upper-division classes call upon you to dig deep into specific authors, historical moments, themes, theories, and writing styles.

-In the Fall of 2021, in-person classes will return to Moreland Hall – a historic building in the heart of campus, across from the Memorial Union.
+Most English classes are held in Moreland Hall – a historic building in the heart of campus, across from the Memorial Union.
 English majors have access to several study abroad opportunities, from studying post-colonial literature in Cape Town, creative writing in Rome, or Shakespeare in Sydney.
 Our students also have access to the Smith Media Lab for video projects, podcasts, and other creative endeavors.